Firefighting in the United States: Organization

-As of 2014, there were 1,134,400 firefighters in the United States (not including firefighters who work for the state or federal governments or in private fire departments).
-Of these, 346,150 (31%) are career and 788,250 (69%) are volunteer.
-These firefighters operate out of 27,198 fire departments.
-Career firefighters represent 15% of all departments but protect approximately two thirds of the U.S. population.
-Meanwhile, 85% of fire departments are volunteer or mostly volunteer and protect approximately one third of the population.
+According to the National Fire Department Registry, in January 2025 there were 1,207,800 firefighters in the United States (this includes career, volunteer and paid per call firefighters as well as civilian staff and non-firefighting personnel).
+Of these, 14.7% are mostly or entirely career and 85.3% are mostly or entirely volunteer.
+These firefighters operate out of 52,314 registered fire departments.
+In 2016, career firefighters represented 15% of all departments but protected approximately two thirds of the U.S. population.
+Meanwhile, 85% of fire departments were volunteer or mostly volunteer and protected approximately one third of the population.

 Like most U.S. police departments or law enforcement agencies, U.S. fire departments are usually structured in a paramilitary manner.
 Firefighters are sworn, uniformed members of their departments.
 Rank-and-file firefighters are equivalent to enlisted personnel; supervisory firefighters are command officers with ranks such as lieutenant, captain, battalion chief, deputy chief and assistant chief, division chief, district chief, etc. Fire departments, especially larger ones, may also be organized into military-style echelons, such as companies, battalions and divisions or districts.
 Fire departments may also have unsworn or non-uniformed members in non-firefighting capacities such as administration and civilian oversight, e.g., a board of commissioners.
 While adhering to a paramilitary command structure, most fire departments operate on a much less formal basis than the military.

 Firefighting in the United States is becoming more of a profession than it once was.
 Historically, especially in smaller departments, little formal training of firefighters was required.
 Now, most states require both career and volunteer firefighters to complete a certificate program at a fire academy.
 This often includes certifications in Firefighter 1 and 2, as well as Hazardous Materials Awareness & Operations, in accordance with NFPA training standards.
 Associate's, bachelor's and master's degree programs in firefighting disciplines are available at colleges and universities.
 Such advanced training is becoming a de facto prerequisite for command in larger departments.
 The U.S. Fire Administration operates the National Fire Academy, which also provides specialized firefighter training.